Family Law Attorney in Las Vegas

 .
 Establishing the value of a business that's owned and/or managed by one or more spouses is a critical element when it comes to divorce property division

 Our firm only retains accredited and court certified business valuation experts on your behalf.
 Las Vegas divorce attorneys

-, Jennifer V. Abrams, Vincent Mayo and Brandon Leavitt, are experienced in using business valuators and their valuation reports in ways that best protect your interests.
+, Jennifer V. Abrams and Vincent Mayo are experienced in using business valuators and their valuation reports in ways that best protect your interests.

 "It took many years for me to finally make the decision to file for divorce, but when the time came I am fortunate that I hired Attorney Abrams to represent me.
 Her extensive knowledge of family law and all legal processes and procedures allowed us to stay on track and keep my case moving forward even when my then husband made every attempt to stall the process in variety of ways.
 From start to finish her professionalism, skill set and direct, concise communication made me feel secure and allowed for a positive outcome to my case.
 I would be remiss if I didn't mention how wonderful the firm's administrator is.
 She always kept me up to date with all correspondence and was always available to coordinate any question I had, throughout the whole divorce.
 Thank you to Attorney Abrams and her staff."